Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 >This website was made for a fictive company named **(Footy Game Finder Co)** that needed a website to show upcoming games for La Liga (Spain) and Premier League (England) during the current season.

-## La Liga and Premier League Edition
+## Description

 The Footy Game Finder website displays information in a table via click on "radio buttons" about upcoming top league football matches and also more info such as date, home team and away team.
-The website also contains league leaderboard which display information about top scorers from the leagues.
-It also contains information about the Footy Game Finder Co. in the footer, for the the users to contact or get a clearer picture of the company background.
+The website also contains league leaderboard which display information about top scorers from the leagues and more.
+It also contains information about the Footy Game Finder Co. in the footer, for the the users to view contact, addresses or get a clearer picture of the company background.

 ## Project start